chrisreams91/servo-clock/README.md

    sudo python3 raspi-blinka.py
    ```

-3. Validating setup was done correctly
+3. Validate setup was done correctly

    create and run the python script below to validate